 3. Avoid harsh chemicals

 You want to keep bugs out of your vegetable garden, but some pesticides may damage your soil.
-Instead of spraying pesticides and chemicals, use your compost, mulch and biostimulants.
+Instead of spraying pesticides and chemicals, use substances and methods that can improve soil fertility, such as compost, mulch and biostimulants.
 Biostimulants include compounds and microorganisms.
-While you can’t avoid keeping out invaders all together, this combination will make your garden less vulnerable to insects.
+While you can’t avoid keeping out invaders altogether, this combination will make your garden less vulnerable to insects.

 4. Integrate rock phosphate